 What kind of ministry are you doing now?

-I feel at home now in my ministry in Houston, serving as a missionary like the Quebecers of old, at the Catholic Charismatic Center.
+I feel at home now in my ministry in Houston, serving as a missionary like the Quebecers of old, as the Pastor of Queen of Peace Parish in Houston, TX.
 With the grace of God and with our great team, I am also serving and loving the Hispanic culture which composes 80% of our people here.
 In fact, I thrive in serving God and others in different cultures.
 The Lord has blessed me abundantly in that regard with many missionary experiences in poor countries such as Peru, Mexico, Philippines, Haiti, Paraguay, and I know that in His time He will send me to many others.
 Until then, I continue my work for God: hearing confessions, visiting the sick, meeting someone for spiritual guidance, celebrating Mass, visiting our school, singing in a charismatic Spanish choir, or many more other surprises that the Lord sends me every day to participate in the renewal of His people.

 If we have met in one of our missionary expeditions, or while I was in formation, or if our Good God plans for us to meet in the future - even if we never meet - I invite you to join me now, as we are...

 United in prayer and mission.

 St Benedict and St John Bosco, pray for us!